Labour Hire Authority

 Mr Steve Dargavel is the Labour Hire Licensing Commissioner, and commenced in the role on 1 October 2018.

-The Labour Hire Authority is responsible for implementing the Labour Hire Licensing Act 2018.
+The Labour Hire Authority (LHA) is responsible for implementing the Labour Hire Licensing Act 2018.
 The Act introduced a licensing scheme for providers of labour hire across all industry sectors.

 The scheme was established in response to the Victorian Inquiry into the Labour Hire Industry and Insecure Work which uncovered widespread abuse and exploitation of labour hire workers across Victoria.